 Populations for Analyses

-Healthy volunteers with approximate demographics relative to the population of Gainesville Florida will be used in this study.
+Healthy volunteers with approximate demographics relative to the population of Gainesville, Florida will be used in this study.
 The study will use a Per-Protocol Analysis Dataset such that only those who finished the study properly will be analyzed.

 Evaluable for toxicity